oracle-livelabs/university/applied-database-systems-ai-db/vector-search-ai-db/vector-search-ai-db.md

-# Introduction to Vector Search with Oracle Database 23ai
+# Introduction to Vector Search with Oracle AI Database 26ai

 This workshop will cover what AI Vector Search is and how it works.
 Included will be hands on exercises to: